rohan-paul/Awesome-JavaScript-Interviews/React/pureComponent.md

 Suppose you want to create a label with some beautiful UI which will be used to rate the credibility of a profile like BEGINNER, MODERATE, EXPERT.
 Since its a very small component whose re-render will hardly make any difference and creating a new component for such a small case will be time-consuming.
 Also if you keep making components for very small-small view, soon you will end up with so many components and it will be hard to manage when working with a big project.
 Also always keep in mind Pure Component comes with peculiarities of the shallowEqual.

-#### Conclusion

-Pure Components gives a considerable increase in performance because it reduces the number of render operation in the application which is a huge win for complex UI and therefore advised to use if possible.
-Also, there will be cases where you want to use the lifecycle methods of Component and in such cases, we cannot use stateless components.

 Stateless Components are easy and fast to implement.
 They are good for very small UI view where re-render cost won’t matter that much.
 They provide cleaner code and less number of files to deal with.

 ### What is Shallow Comparison